ZzBombardierzZ/DZMS-DayZMissionSystem/README.md

 2. Extract it to your Desktop or somewhere where you won't lose it.
 	Inside the Zip is this Readme.MD, a folder called Documentation, and one called DZMS.

+3. This mod is dependent on the Client Side Marker Manager.
+Download it ***[here](https://github.com/worldwidesorrow/Client-Side-Marker-Manager/)*** and install it according to the instructions.

-3. Open your Server.PBO with the PBO unPacker of your choice.
+4. Open your Server.PBO with the PBO unPacker of your choice.

-4. Put the "DZMS" folder into your Server.pbo.
+5. Put the "DZMS" folder into your Server.pbo.

-5. Open up your ***server_functions.sqf*** in the init folder in your server.PBO.
+6. Open up your ***server_functions.sqf*** in the init folder in your server.PBO.

 	Place this line at the very bottom of the file.